Decision-making in Startups? Not as Easy As You Think!

 However, start-up founders can often be notorious for getting too caught up in what their data is telling them.
-It becomes too easy to just put their head down and grind based on data and results – only to find themselves down an entirely different path having veered off from the original problem.
+It becomes too easy to just put their head down, work with the best productivity apps, and grind based on data and results – only to find themselves down an entirely different path having veered off from the original problem.
 They fail to take a step back.
+They fail to set SMART goals.
+In fact, they fail to set any goals.
 They fail to see the bigger picture.

 Let’s give an example.
 You set out to sell your product B2B.
 But after weeks of early sales and data collection, you realize you are actually more suited to cater towards B2C.
 Some leaders would use that data to “fix” the B2B channel because they have no interest in B2C.
 “That’s not what we are set out to do,” they might say.
 But they’ve got blinders on.
 It’s happened before, and it’ll happen again.
 Do you see the problem with this scenario?
 Because many founders can’t.

 Start-up founders often have an idea for a business because they are passionate.
 They might be solving a problem or they might just be creating something awesome.
 There’s a good chance they know a thing or two about the space, their product, and those most interested in their ideas.